rahmanda/rahmanda.github.io/contents/blog/en/2020-05-29-vue-portal-in-action.md

 ```
 If we want to introduce another modal, we need to create a state and methods to toggle it.
 However if you think about it, these modals actually only interact with their respective button to maintain its state.
 To improve our app structure, we should make an abstraction out of them in order to keep all the relevant logic in the same place.

 The problem is, we can't move the modal component away to reduce the logic in the `App.vue`.
-The modal should stay in the same place because we need to apply `z-index` which depends on the depth of a tag (a child tag cannot appear above its parent tag even if the tag has a higher `z-index`).
-With [vue-portal](https://portal-vue.linusb.org/), we can group them into a single component.
+All modals should live in `App.vue` because we need to apply `z-index` which depends on the depth of a tag (a child tag cannot appear above its parent tag even if the tag has a higher `z-index`).
+With [vue-portal](https://portal-vue.linusb.org/), we can group modal and button into a single component.

 ``` html
 <!-- CreatePostButton.vue -->